 (internal citation omitted).
-Applicant's history of delinquent debt is documented in his credit reports and SOR response.
-The record establishes the disqualifying conditions in AG ¶¶ 19(a), 19(b), and 19(c) requiring additional inquiry about the possible applicability of mitigating conditions.
+The record establishes the disqualifying conditions in AG ¶¶ 19(a) and 19(c) requiring additional inquiry about the possible applicability of mitigating conditions.

 Five financial considerations mitigating conditions under AG $\P$ 20 are potentially applicable in this case: